 A Guide to Your First Year in Trucking

-Some of the most common questions we hear are about insurance requirements for new trucking companies.
+Some of the most common questions we hear are about federal motor carrier insurance requirements for new trucking companies.
 When do you need to get insurance?
 What types of insurance are required for commercial trucking companies?
 This week, we’re going to try to answer some of those questions and point you in the right direction to get started.

 Read the Transcript

 This video series, What to Expect as a New Entrant, A Guide to Running Your Trucking Company in the First Year has been developed by Apex Capital to help you understand the policies and procedures that you must have in place in order to pass your safety audit and get permanent operating authority.